 Below are some of the most frequently asked questions about Form I-485J.
 As with any legal matter it’s crucial to have a qualified immigration attorney advise your case.

 What is an I 485J?

-Form I-485J is used to demonstrate a bona fide job offer for employment-based applicants for adjustment of status who are in the midst of or have previously filed Form I-485 as the principal beneficiary of a valid Form I-140 in an employment-based visa category which requires a job offer.
+Form I-485J is used to demonstrate a bonafide job offer for employment-based applicants for adjustment of status who are in the midst of or have previously filed Form I-485 as the principal beneficiary of a valid Form I-140 in an employment-based visa category which requires a job offer.
 It is also used to request job portability under INA section 204(j) to a new full-time permanent position.

 Is I-485J mandatory?

-New I-485 adjustment of status applications is required based on a pending or approved I-140.
+New I-485 adjustment of status applications are required based on a pending or approved I-140.
 However, supplement J is not required for I-485 filings based on an EB2 I-140 national interest waiver or EB1 extraordinary ability.

 What is the I-485J approval notice?

 The I-485J approval notice means that the job offer has been confirmed and is bonafide by USCIS.